Lev Sedov

-Lev Lvovich Sedov (Лев Львович Седов, also known as Leon Sedov; 24 February 1906 – 16 February 1938) was the first son of the Soviet communist leader Leon Trotsky and his second wife Natalia Sedova.
-He was born when his father was in prison facing life imprisonment for having participated in the Revolution of 1905.
+Lev Lvovich Sedov (Лев Львович Седов, also known as Leon Sedov; 24 February 1906 – 16 February 1938) was a Russian writer and the first son of politician and revolutionary Leon Trotsky and his second wife, Natalia Sedova.
+Sedov was born when his father was in prison facing life imprisonment for participating in the Revolution of 1905.

 Life

-He lived separately from his parents after the October Revolution in order not to be seen as privileged.
-He married in 1925 at the age of 19, and had a son, Lev, the following year.
+Sedov lived separately from his parents after the October Revolution to avoid being seen as privileged.
+He married in 1925 at the age of 19 and had a son, Lev, the following year.
 Sedov supported his father in the struggle against Joseph Stalin and became a leader of the Trotskyist movement in his own right.